 Thus began my journey with chronic running injuries.

 From this point on, I struggled with injuries throughout my training.
 I wound up in physical therapy two times in one year, spending 6 months of that year completing strengthening exercises with my doctor.
 I couldn’t figure out what I was doing wrong – I ran consistently, took rest days, and stretched after every run.

 What was I missing?

-It turns out that changing my cadence, something so simple that it often gets over-looked, has magically cured my injuries.
+It turns out that increasing my cadence – something so simple that it often gets over-looked – has magically cured my running injuries.
 And I’m betting it can help yours too!
-Whether or not you struggle with the occasional runner’s knee or chronic stress fractures, every run can benefit from evaluating their cadence.
+Whether or not you struggle with the occasional runner’s knee or chronic stress fractures, every runner can benefit from evaluating their cadence.